pazderskipawel/rpi-virtualisation/qemu_kvm_initial_setup.md

 This document walks through the initial steps to install and validate QEMU/KVM and libvirt on a Raspberry Pi (RPi 5 or similar arm64 device).
 It covers package installation, service setup, basic verification

-It's planned to move it to CICD to automate installation on Raspberries
+It's planned to move it to Ansible to automate installation on Raspberries

 ## 1. Fully update the OS